Skip to main content

 How we verify →

-Arborist Now employs a TRAQ-qualified arborist on staff, which matters in San Mateo because the city's planning staff expects formal risk language in arborist reports for heritage tree removals.
-The team has experience with San Mateo's two-tier protection system (10″ for oaks, 15″ for others) and can navigate the permit process efficiently.
+Arborist Now employs a tree risk assessment qualified arborist on staff, which matters in San Mateo because the city's planning staff expects formal risk language in arborist reports for heritage tree removals.
+The team has experience with San Mateo's two-tier protection system (10″ for oaks, 15″ for others) and can handle the permit process efficiently.
 They also run an urban wood milling program — when a heritage oak has to come down, they turn it into slabs instead of sending it to the landfill.

 Based In